The Temporomandibular Joint (TMJ)

 TMJ Treatment From an Oral Surgeon

-During the initial consultation appointment, Dr. Bryan, Dr. Goodson, and Dr. Hayden Fuller will assess the jaw and TMJ to recommend the next course of treatment.
+During the initial consultation appointment, Dr. Bryan, and Dr. Goodson will assess the jaw and TMJ to recommend the next course of treatment.
 We will take 3D images of your head and mouth using state-of-the-art i-CAT™ 3D scanning technology.
 TMJ pain can often be treated without the need for surgery.
 Lifestyle changes such as resting the jaw in an open state and improving posture often help with TMJ issues.
 Sometimes your doctor can prescribe medication to relax the muscles or ease pain associated with TMJ disorders.
 Physical therapy can also be helpful in relieving TMJ symptoms.

 For severe cases of TMJ, where lifestyle changes, physical therapy, and other treatments are unsuccessful, surgery may be necessary.
 Occasionally, TMJ disorders are only a symptom of a larger problem, such as severe jaw misalignment.
 Oral surgeons undergo years of training to understand the balance between the facial muscles, bones, joints, and other structures.
 During any procedure with us, we are happy to explain your anesthesia and sedation options if you are concerned about discomfort or have surgery-related anxiety.